thepablosantos/Cybersecurity-Tryhackme-Journey/Learning-Paths/Pre-Security.md

 # Pre-Security Learning Path

-**Status:** ✅ 100% Completo | **Certificado:** ✅ Obtido
+**Status:** ✅ 100% Complete | **Certificate:** ✅ Obtained

-## Visão Geral
+## Overview

-Este learning path fornece os pré-requisitos técnicos fundamentais para começar em segurança cibernética.
-Aprender a atacar ou defender qualquer tecnologia requer primeiro entender como essa tecnologia funciona.
+This learning path provides the fundamental technical prerequisites to get started in cybersecurity.
+Learning to attack or defend any technology requires first understanding how that technology works.

-## Seções Completadas
+## Completed Sections

 ### Section 1: Introduction to Cyber Security
 - ✅ Offensive Security Intro